Advising Information for Biology Majors

 about course selection so that you can achieve your goals in the most expeditious

 fashion.
-We try to provide personal relationships with
+We try to provide personal relationships with our faculty.

 Listed here are some hints and guidelines to help you proceed through your academic

 Biology Building 232

 If you feel that you are having academic problems, please talk to a faculty advisor.
 Let us help you before the problems become too great.
 Come to the Department Office